 This programme comprises four 30-credit modules that are delivered through a combination of weekly and intensive engagement.
 Core knowledge and skills are embedded on a weekly basis in cohort and discipline-specific groups.
-Two intensive project modules, one group/one individual, allow you to focus in depth at a later point in the programme.
+Two intensive project modules, one group/one individual, allow you to focus in depth through your subject specialism.

-Teaching is delivered through workshops, lectures, seminars and tutorials.
-You also benefit from guest lecture series’ in the Faculty of Arts and Creative Industries, and visits to performances and other events in London.
+Teaching is delivered through workshops, lectures, seminars, blended learning and tutorials.
+You also benefit from guest lecture series’ in the Faculty of Arts and Creative Industries, and field trip visits to virtual performances and other live events in London.

 This module provides you with fundamental written and oral communication skills required to study a performing arts-based subject (dance, music or theatre) at undergraduate level.
 This module aims to develop confidence and competence in the acquisition and use of academic English language skills, developing critical thinking and knowledge of discipline-specific vocabularies, forms and contexts.
 Weekly delivery.

 This module develops core skills in one of the performing arts-based subjects (dance, music or theatre).
 It aims to develop confidence and competencies of the individual and lays the foundation for the development of the skills required for discipline-based practice.
 Weekly delivery.